The Mock Doctor: Plot

 The basis of the plot is the story of Gregory's pretending to be a doctor.
 Gregory starts off as a simple woodcutter by trade, but his wife forces him to take on the role of doctor.
 He disguises himself as Dr Ragou, a Frenchman, and goes to treat Sir Jasper's daughter, Charlotte, who pretends to be unable to speak.
-Charlotte pretends to be mute because she feels that it is the only way for her to avoid marrying who her father wants her to marry.
+For Charlotte this becomes her only recourse to avoid a marriage forced upon her by her father.
 Instead, she wants to marry a man named Leander.
 While treating Charlotte, Gregory's disguise is able to fool his wife and he begins to pursue her as the Frenchman.
 However, Dorcas is able to figure it out that it is her husband in the disguise.

 Themes

 Unlike Fielding's other plays, there is no serious moral lesson or purpose in The Mock Doctor.
 Instead, it is a pure comedy and follows closely to Molière's structure with alterations to adjust the format of the play to an English setting.
 Likewise, the language is Fielding's and emphasis theatrics over a faithful translation.